itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 -------

 Now we are ready for a more practical example.
-Let's define few images that we are going to teach the network.
+Let's define a few images that we are going to teach the network.

 .. code-block:: python